 It is May 1942.

-Produced by Incognita Enterprises, 'Till The Boys Come Home, originally staged as a theatrical play, but now being brought to the screen, tells the individual stories of thirteen different people, caught up in the chaos and uncertainty that was World War Two.
-It specifically focuses on the Home Front in Melbourne during May of 1942 - a time of heightened fear and anxiety for all Australians, but particularly Melbournians.
+This wartime tale, based on actual events, features an impressive international cast with characters from Australia, Canada, UK, China, Austria and the USA, caught up in the chaos and uncertainty that was World War Two.
+The entire series is set against the backdrop of the Home Front in Melbourne during May of 1942 – a time of heightened fear and anxiety for all Australians and their allies, but particularly Melbournians.

 Not only were the Japanese engaged in a large sea and air battle off the coast of Queensland with the Allied Forces, later to become known as the Battle of the Coral Sea, bringing with them the threat of invasion which affected the whole country, but in the city of Melbourne, a murderer was at large, assaulting and strangling women under cover of the blackouts.
 This murder spree, the first of its kind in 20th Century Australia, would be labelled as “The Brown Out Murders” by the popular press.

-Over sixty years after these events took place, this series is a celebration of an amazing generation of women - our mothers, aunts, grandmothers and great-grandmothers - who kept the home fires burning and saw Australia through one of the darkest times of it's young European history.
+Over seventy years after these events took place, this series is predominately a celebration of an extraordinary generation of women – our mothers, aunts, grandmothers and great-grandmothers – who kept the home fires burning and saw Australia through one of the darkest times of it’s young European history.

 Photo: Nadine Garner as "Emily" with Sally McLean as "Elsie" from the series 'Till The Boys Come Home.
 Photo by Shaun Herbertson.